crickbabs/rnaSeq_byBABS/README.md

 ## The test data

 You can test the pipeline by using the provided simulated test dataset.
-Running the pipeline on it should take around 15 minutes.
+Running the pipeline on it should take no more than **15 minutes**.
 In the following, this dataset will be used as an example to illustrate how you can parametrise the pipeline for a real experiment.

 ## Obtaining the Files You Need